 On our return from visiting Chichen Itza, we stopped for lunch at Restaurant Zamna.
 With a good selection of Yucatan regional food, it took us a while to decide what to order.

-Whilst we were taking our time we were introduced to a local juice ‘Agua de Chaya’.
-Chaya is made from a local ‘tree spinach’ called Chaya and it is a good source of vitamins, calcium, iron, protein and a rich source of antioxidants.
+While taking our time, we were introduced to a local juice, ‘Agua de Chaya’.
+Chaya is made from a local ‘tree spinach’ called Chaya, which is a good source of vitamins, calcium, iron, and protein, as well as a rich source of antioxidants.

-After a substantial lunch, you will be ready to climb Kinich Kakmo pyramid in Izamal.
+After a substantial lunch, you can climb the Kinich Kakmo pyramid in Izamal.

 Location: Calle 22 302 por 31 y 33 Izamal